AntGaming/enpassant/README.md

 - [ ] more cutscenes
 - [ ] make the first level easier
 - [ ] overall more forgiving gameplay, possibly difficulty adjust
+- [ ] speech bubble on the king for max troll or fix en passant cheese in king fight

 ## QOL
 - [ ] save progress